 You’ll pay tax on the earnings.

 If your income is too high to contribute to a Roth IRA, you can still contribute to a traditional IRA.
-This is called a nondeductible IRA.
-You won’t get a tax deduction for your contributions.
-However, you’ll still have a long-term investment in a tax-deferred retirement savings plan.
+However, you won’t get a tax deduction for your contributions.
+You’ll still have a long-term investment in a tax-deferred retirement savings plan.

-If you’ve contributed to a nondeductible IRA, you must keep track of your basis in the account.
+IRA Recordkeeping If you’ve contributed to a nondeductible IRA, you must keep track of your basis.
 By doing so, you won't pay tax on the money again when you withdraw it.

 Total amount of nondeductible IRA contributions you've made